andrewcumming/phys512/outline.md

 Your grade will be based on

-- Homeworks (30%), given out every 1-2 weeks during the term.
+- Homeworks (30%), given out roughly every 10 days during the term.
 The lowest homework score will be dropped when calculating the final grade.
 Note that you can discuss homework questions with other students in the course, but you should write your own homework solutions and any code you hand in should be your own.

 - Project (25%).
 In teams of 2 students, the project component will involve developing a code to investigate a physics problem of interest to the student.
 The topic must be decided on and approved by the instructor by early October, and the project will be due at the end of term.
-For more information and suggestions for topics, see the [Project instructions](project_instructions).
+For more information, including the deadline dates and suggestions for topics, see the [Project instructions](project_instructions).

 - Written midterm and final exams (20% and 25% respectively, or if it helps your grade, 0% and 45%). **The midterm will be held in class on October 15**.
 The final exam will be centrally-administered during the final exam period.

 We will use the following distribution and communication tools:
 - Lecture notes and assignments will be made available through this website
-- Homework and project submissions will be through each students private Github repository
+- Homework and project submissions will be through student's private Github repositories
 - Grades will be distributed in myCourses
 - A Slack workspace is available for the class for students to collaborate on projects and to ask questions or discuss the homework.
 Note that discussions and questions about homework **must** be posted to the `#homework` channel (we will make a tool available to post questions anonymously if you prefer to do that). *Note that the TAs will not answer questions about homework via direct message in Slack, you must use the homework channel.*

 The homework will be graded according to the following rubric:

-0. No meaningful attempt made at a solution (no code, unrelated code, non-functional code, or code whose function is hard to determine).
+0. No meaningful attempt made at a solution (for example, no explanation or invalid explanations, no code or unrelated or non-functional code, or code whose function is hard to determine).
 1. Part of an answer provided / a plan or idea for a solution is discernible.
 Partly functional code that can be understood and forms the beginnings of a solution.
 2. An understanding of the problem and a concrete idea for an answer / code implementation is present.
 Code is almost functional and understandable, but does not fully solve the problem.
 Alternatively, there is a complete working code but the code is hard to understand (poor style or commenting).
 3. Demonstrates a clear understanding of the problem and its solution.
 Working *clear* code, or non-working code with a clear explanation of what the problem with it may be.